Okanagan School of the Arts may cease operations - BC Local News

-News of the possible demise of the Okanagan School of the Arts (OSA) and termination of its lease of the Shatford Centre due to financial issues came as a bombshell to it’s former executive director.
+News of the possible demise of the Okanagan School of the Arts and termination of its lease of the Shatford Centre due to financial issues came as a bombshell to its former executive director.

 OSA Society members received a notice Tuesday advising of a special meeting March 21 to deal with two board motions.